mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 (Of course, for this to work effectively, we need to make sure GHC can compile or type-check your code at least faster than a test suite can run integration tests.
 I do believe more work needs to be done on this front.)

+Remember: the point of types in Haskell isn't to catch bad code.
+It's to direct how you write and structure your code, guide you down the most productive paths, help you concretely iterate on what design you want, and make the actual code-writing time a smooth flow process.
+Each part of this is antithetical to how LLMs are trained to use types and write code.

 To this end, I try to structure my codebases with the correct scaffolding to help augment the intuition of path exploration: AI has to search which paths are